Back to top

 Pianist Noah Kim, student of Christopher Guzman, was named runner up at the 56th Annual Elmhurst Symphony Orchestra Stanger Competition Division Round.
 If the winner is not available to perform at the finals in May, the runner up will compete in the May final round.
 Noah performed the first movement of the Grieg Piano Concerto in A minor.
 The Elmhurst Symphony Association, through its Stanger Competition, encourages serious study and high standards among young musicians.
 It is the Association’s intention that the Competition be both educational and rewarding to each entrant. https://elmhurstsymphony.org/stanger

 Cellist Lucy Wu, student of Stefan Kartman, performed with the Milwaukee Symphony Orchestra as their featured soloist in the Rhythm Rhapsody Youth Concert Series due to winning the 2024 MSO Stars of Tomorrow.
 She played in four concerts for children from local schools in the Bradley Symphony Center Hall.
 In addition, Lucy, a winner in the Civic Music Milwaukee High School Competition, was selected as one of ten instrumentalists and vocalists from the ‘winners’ round to perform in a Showcase Recital on Saturday, February 16.
-Lucy won the top scholarship award (1st prize) at the competition, and was one of four classical musicians to receive a Young Artist Scholarship.
+Lucy won the top scholarship award (1st prize) at the competition and was one of four classical musicians to receive a Young Artist Scholarship.
 The competition is a well-regarded Milwaukee competition for accomplished high school age musicians.
 High School Music Competition | Civic Music Association of Milwaukee https://www.civicmusicmilwaukee.org/highschoolcompetition-1

 Jan Vargas Nedvetsky, 18, cello, from Wilmette, Illinois (student Hans Jorgen Jensen and Oleksa Mycyk) - Sonata in D Major, III.
 Minuetto by Pietro Locatelli (1695-1764)